pokeyjess/Tarot-Reading/README.md

 Since the program is designed for those already familiar with the Tarot, explainations of individual cards is not included.
 That could always be expanded on in the future.

+Plans are in the works to create a more mobile-friendly experience, especially for the full reading page.
+Stay tuned!

-For now, it is just a simple application designed to generate a random Tarot reading.
+For now, this is just a simple application designed to generate a random Tarot reading.

 Try it out! https://pokeyjess.github.io/Tarot-Reading/